microsoft/graphitation/website/docs/learn-graphql/resolution.md

 };
 ```

 This approach is easy to implement, and while it works for trivial queries and data sources, it has some drawbacks.
 For instance, it can lead to inefficient resource usage and performance issues, because it always returns the full objects for each conversation and person, even if we only request some fields.
 If we only want to get the `title` and `lastMessage` fields of each conversation, we still get the participants array with _all_ their `avatarURLs`.
-This may seem innocuous in this contrived example, but imagine more complex data sources that require expensive logic to fullfil the participants data, and it can quickly add up.
+This may seem innocuous in this contrived example, but imagine more complex data sources that require expensive logic to fulfil the participants data, and it can quickly add up.

 :::note